 At Holmes, Diggs & Sadler, our experienced attorneys have extensive familiarity with the legal realm of custody issues.
 We can help you to fully understand your rights as a parent and how different custody arrangements will affect your life with your children following the separation.
 To learn more about your options and how to most effectively create a positive parenting situation for your children, call us today at (713) 766-5355.

-On the other hand, legal custody is the intrinsic right of a parent to make parenting decisions regarding their children.
-This can include having the right to make decisions about issues such as the following:
+Legal custody, on the other hand, is the intrinsic right of a parent to make parenting decisions regarding their children.
+This can include having the right to make decisions about issues such as:

 - Medical care and procedures